Cocktail (1988 film): Script

 The film was based on Heywood Gould's semi-autobiographical novel published in 1984.
 Gould had worked as a bartender in New York from 1969 to 1981 to support his writing career.
 Gould said he "met a lot of interesting people behind the bar and very rarely was it someone who started out wanting to be a bartender.
 They all had ambitions, some smoldering and some completely forgotten or suppressed."

-Gould says the lead character "is a composite of a lot of people I met, including myself in those days.
+Gould says the lead character Brian Flanagan "is a composite of a lot of people I met, including myself in those days.
 I was in my late 30s, and I was drinking pretty good, and I was starting to feel like I was missing the boat.
 The character in the book is an older guy who has been around and starting to feel that he's pretty washed-up."

 Universal bought the film rights and Gould wrote the script, changing it from his novel.
 He says the studio put the project in turnaround "because I wasn't making the character likable enough."
 Disney picked up the project "and I went through the same process with them.
 I would fight them at every turn, and there was a huge battle over making the lead younger, which I eventually did."

 Gould later admitted that the people who wanted him to make changes "were correct.
 They wanted movie characters.
 Characters who were upbeat and who were going to have a happy ending and a possible future in their lives.
 That's what you want for a big commercial Hollywood movie.
 So I tried to walk that thin line between giving them what they wanted and not completely betraying the whole arena of saloons in general."

-Tom Cruise expressed interest in playing the role, which helped get it financed.
-Rob Lowe auditioned for the role of Brian Flanagan.

-"There were a lot of bartenders around like Tom Cruise, younger guys who came on and were doing this for a while—and then 10 years later, still doing it," said Gould.
-"It wasn't as if I was betraying the character.
-It was a matter of making the character more idealistic, more hopeful—he's got his life ahead of him.
-He turns on the charm, without the cynical bitter edge of the older guys."